cBournhonesque/lightyear/README.md

 - UI:
   - TODO: UI that lets us see which packets are sent at every system update?

+- Metrics/Logs:
+  - add more metrics
+  - think more about log levels.
+Can we enable sub-level logs via filters? for example enable all prediction logs, etc.

 - Reflection:
   - when can use this?